Kansas Transportation History

 Trails Leaving Independence, Missouri by Charles Goslin.

 This trail westward caused increased steamboat traffic on the Missouri River, new supply depots were established, and various starting points were selected.
 Eventually, numerous roads converged into the main trail.
-One of the better-known branches was the Cherokee Trail, which started at Fort Smith, Arkansas, and finally struck the Oregon, California, and Salt Lake Trails at Fort Bridger.
+One of the better-known branches was the Cherokee Trail, which started at Fort Smith, Arkansas, and finally struck the Oregon, California, and Mormon Trails at Fort Bridger.

 On May 10, 1849, Captain Howard Stansbury started from Fort Leavenworth.
-He laid out the military road to Fort Kearny, Nebraska, which for some distance, followed the California Trail from St. Joseph, Missouri, by way of the Blue River.
+He laid out the military road to Fort Kearny, Nebraska, which, for some distance, followed the California Trail from St. Joseph, Missouri, by way of the Blue River.
 Shortly after the establishment of Fort Riley, a line of communication was established between Fort Leavenworth and that post, which later was extended to Fort Larned.

 Stagecoach